Best Espresso Machine of 2022 – Our Top Picks For Home Baristas

 P.S. if you wish to get one step closer to becoming a PRO in espresso making, watch our video:

 An Espresso Tamper

 The tamper is a tool used to evenly compress the espresso grinds into the filter basket, a key step to make a high-quality shot of espresso.
 A few machines come with a good tamper, but most offer only a cheap, plastic version.
 In this case, it’s worth buying one.
 You want something metal with a hefty feel and comfortable handle.
 You can even buy a nifty spring-loaded tamper that puts just the right pressure on your coffee grounds.

 Read about our favorite tampers in this article.

 A Steaming Pitcher

 If you coffee machine has a steam wand and you plan on enjoying lattes and cappuccinos, you’re going to want a steaming pitcher to pair with it.
-The ideal steaming pitchers are stainless steel, with tapered sides to help contain the splashes as you steam the milk and a spout for pouring latte art.
+The best steaming pitchers are stainless steel, with tapered sides to help contain the splashes as you steam the milk and a spout for pouring latte art.

 Speaking of latte art, if you really want to show off your skills, be sure to pick up some cool espresso cups too.

 You can make espresso without a knock box, but this can make your espresso-making sessions a breeze.
 An espresso knock box serves a container for used coffee grounds.
 Just knock your portafilter on it to catch the puck.
 This accessory needs to be sturdy and able to hold hot coffee grounds.
 Here are some great espresso knock boxes.